Complementary and alternative medicine: Evaluate claims

 - Dates.
 Check the creation or update date for each article.
 If you don't see a date, don't assume the article is recent.
 Older material may not include recent findings, such as newly discovered side effects or advances in the field.

 - Documentation.
 Check sources.
 Are qualified health professionals creating and reviewing the information?
 Is advertising clearly identified?
 Look for the logo from the Health on the Net (HON) Foundation, which means that the site follows HON's principles for reliability and credibility of information.
+If you look for information on social media, be sure to follow reliable, reputable sources, such as the National Cancer Institute.

 Supplements: 'Natural' doesn't always mean safe

-Herbal remedies, vitamins and minerals, and dietary supplements are marketed as "natural" products, but natural doesn't always mean safe.
+Herbal remedies, vitamins and minerals, and dietary supplements are often marketed as "natural" products, but natural doesn't always mean safe.
 These products can have serious side effects.

 Even some vitamins and minerals can cause problems when taken in excessive amounts.
 So it's important to do your homework and investigate potential benefits and side effects of dietary and herbal supplements.
 Play it safe with these tips: